DucLuan22/red-light-running/README.md

   pip install python==3.7.16
 ```
 #### CUDA 11.6
 In order to run object detection model using NVIDIA GPU, CUDA need to be installed.
 The version of CUDA used for this project is 11.6.
-(For NVIDIA PC only)
+(For computer with NVIDIA GPU only)
 ```http
 https://developer.nvidia.com/cuda-11-6-0-download-archive
 ```